São João da Lagoa

 São João da Lagoa is a municipality in the north of the Brazilian state of Minas Gerais.
-As of 2020 the population was 4,932 in a total area of 990 km².
+As of 2020 the population was 4,932 in a total area of 990 km2.
 It became a municipality in 1995.

-Location
+Geography

 São João da Lagoa is located at an elevation of 835 meters between the São Francisco River and Montes Claros.
 It is connected by state highway (partially paved) to Coração de Jesus.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Coração de Jesus, Claro dos Poções, Ibiaí and Lagoa dos Patos.